kentshenlim/CSS-common-feature/README.md

 14. <ins>Checkbox that scales with font-size, 14_themeAbleCheckbox</ins>
 When font-size increases, checkbox size will also increase.
 The color is also theme-able.

+15. <ins>Form example, 15_form</ins>
+Following internetingishard.
+This showcase using media query to set different alignment for table and computer (big display), float to align radio buttons, styling of invalid input, flexbox for central alignment.